 - Gout, caused by urate crystal buildup between joints

 - Lupus, an inflammatory disease in which your immune system attacks the body’s joints and tissues

-Migratory pain should be treated as early as possible to break the pain cycle.
-Of course, by its very nature, migratory pain can be challenging to diagnose.
-A pain management specialist will begin the diagnostic process with a physical examination, evaluation of the pain’s medical history and blood tests that can check for markers that would indicate certain conditions, such as rheumatoid arthritis.
+A pain management specialist will begin the diagnostic process with a physical examination, evaluation of the pain’s medical history, and blood tests that can check for markers that would indicate certain conditions, such as rheumatoid arthritis.

 There are also things you can do to help yourself, including getting proper exercise and sporting a good attitude.
-While managing pain can be frustrating, exhausting and even depressing, a recent study has showed that patients who maintain generally positive emotions experience about 28 percent less pain than those who don’t.
+While managing pain can be frustrating, exhausting, and even depressing, a recent study has shown that patients who maintain generally positive emotions experience about 28 percent less pain than those who don’t.